HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

 Currently, we see that 92.3% of total requests for websites on desktop and 91.3% of total requests for websites on mobile are being served using HTTPS.
-We see an [increasing number of certificates](https://letsencrypt.org/stats/#daily-issuance) being issued every day thanks to non-profit certificate authorities like Let's Encrypt.
+We see an <a hreflang="en" href="https://letsencrypt.org/stats/#daily-issuance">increasing number of certificates</a> being issued every day thanks to non-profit certificate authorities like Let's Encrypt.

 {{ figure_markup(
   image="security-https-usage-by-site.png",